davepeyton/vertual_shopper/README.md

 ### **<u>Scope</u>**

 The scope of this app is to create a Python and Django based e-commerce site for an imaginary multi product online store.
 Vertual Shopper offers competitive prices on all its products.
-Vertual Shoppers aim is to provide all the relevant e-commerce functionality to all its visitors, as well as an easy to use toolset for the sites owner to manage.
+Virtual Shoppers aim is to provide all the relevant e-commerce functionality to all its visitors, as well as an easy to use toolset for the sites owner to manage.
 This app supports payments via paypal and all visa/debit cards and uses an
 AWS S3 bucket for media and static file storage.

 ### **<u>Design</u>**